Taken in my office at the University of Canberra, winter 2014

 My writing, editing and activism mostly concern sustainability, global environmental change, human health, development, conflict and human rights.
 I was a co-ordinating lead author (CLA) for the conceptual framework and the scenarios working group (future human well-being) of the Millennium Ecosystem Assessment (2002-05).
 I was a Lead Author in the health chapter of the Global Energy Assessment and a Contributing Author for the 5th Intergovernmental Panel on Climate Change (IPCC) report, in the health chapter.
 I was the CLA on health for the Asia Pacific section of the Global Environmental Outlook 6, the theme of which is “Healthy Planet Healthy People”, and until late 2017 contributed on human health to the overall report.
 In 2017 I was appointed as a convening lead author for a forthcoming book (Cambridge University Press) (2019) on forests and the sustainable development goals, co-ordinated by the International Union of Forest Research Organizations.

-I have given 174 invited lectures, including 74 outside of Australia, in 21 countries to date.
+I have given about 180 invited lectures, including 74 outside of Australia, in 21 countries to date.

 In 2014 I co-founded the international research, teaching and advocacy collaboration, called Health-Earth.
 I have worked at 4 Australian universities, including as Professor of Public Health at the University of Canberra, Australia (2012-2016).
 I am currently a campus visitor at the Australian National University, an Adjunct Professor at the University of Canberra, and a Principal Research Fellow at the College of Arts, Humanities & Social Sciences, Flinders University, Australia.